gridsby/public/API.md

 Example query: `https://api.grids.by/v1/list.json?graph=http%3A%2F%2Fgrids.by%2Fgraphs%2Fweb-apis&filters%5B0%5D%5Bschema%3Aname%5D=BitBucket&filters%5B1%5D%5Bschema%3Aname%5D=GitHub`

-If you're planning on passing a lot of parameters it's recommended to use POST and provide the parameters in the request body as a JSON (make sure to provide proper `Content-type` header):
+If you're planning on passing a lot of parameters it's recommended to use POST and provide the parameters in the request body as a JSON (make sure to use `Content-type: application/json` header):

 ```json
 {